 When an application domain is configured to shadow copy files, assemblies from the application path are copied to another location and loaded from that location.
 The copy is locked, but the original assembly file is unlocked and can be updated.

-By default, this causes all assemblies in the application path to be copied to a download cache before they are loaded.
+By default, this setting causes all assemblies in the application path to be copied to a download cache before they are loaded.
 This is the same cache maintained by the common language runtime to store files downloaded from other computers, and the common language runtime automatically deletes the files when they are no longer needed.

-Optionally set a custom location for shadow copied files using theproperty and the property.
 The base path for the location is formed by concatenating the ApplicationName property to the CachePath property as a subdirectory.
 Assemblies are shadow copied to subdirectories of this path, not to the base path itself.

 If you specify a custom location, you are responsible for cleaning up the directories and copied files when they are no longer needed.
 They are not deleted automatically.

-There are a couple of reasons why you might want to set a custom location for shadow copied files.
-You might need to set a custom location for shadow copied files if your application generates a large number of copies.
+There are a few reasons why you might want to set a custom location for shadow copied files.
+You might want to set a custom location for shadow copied files if your application generates a large number of copies.
 The download cache is limited by size, not by lifetime, so it is possible that the common language runtime will attempt to delete a file that is still in use.
 Another reason to set a custom location is when users running your application do not have write access to the directory location the common language runtime uses for the download cache.